 |Number of reactions||Two-step reaction||One-step reaction|

-Also, depending on the alkyl chain to which it is attached, such as tertiary or secondary, the reaction is either SN1 or SN2.
-This is shown below.
+Also, depending on the alkyl chain attached, such as tertiary or secondary, whether the reaction is an SN1 reaction or an SN2 reaction will differ.
+It is as follows.

 |SN1||Excellent||Good||No reaction||No reaction|